 - Properly controlled

 Even if the owner wasn’t around when the dog bite happened, they are still responsible.
-They should have had the dog under control at all times.
+They should have had the dog under control at all times by containing it in the home or on a chain outside.
+A dog bite attorney in Columbus can investigate the dog owner’s liability surrounding the circumstances of your injury.

 - Medical expenses such as doctor appointments, hospital visits, medication or surgery